Skip to main content

 Before taking this medicine

-Tell the doctor if anyone living with or caring for the child has cancer or a weak immune system, or is receiving radiation/chemotherapy or using steroids.
+Tell the doctor if anyone living with you or caring for your child has a weak immune system caused by disease such as cancer, certain treatments, or using certain medicines that weaken the immune system.

 How is rotavirus oral vaccine given?